danielsuss/hexacordia/content/index.md

 ---
 title: Cordisalia
 ---
 Welcome to the world of Cordisalia!
+Navigate through this wiki. using the explorer on the side.
 ![[Pasted image 20240229221155.png]]
 ###### Chapters:
 - [[Chapter 1 - The Lumber Festival]]